 Note that the templates use cumulative offsets!
 That is, your position at a given time is derived from the sum of all offsets specified so far in the template.

-For example, the series of offsets: 0, -10, 0, 10 brings you back to the original position for the last exposure.
-This could have been the definition of a series in which we define an exposure on object, followed by two sky exposures at -10'' of the original position, before pointing back on the object for the fourth exposure.
+For example, the series of offsets 0, -10, 0, 10 brings you back to the original position in the last exposure.
+If the target is centred on the FOV, this example series could correspond to an exposure on target, followed by two sky exposures -10" away, and then returning to the target in the fourth exposure.

-5.8 Instrument and telescope overheads
+5.9 Instrument and telescope overheads